 Hair Therapy Wrap ($28)

 Deep conditioning with a moisture-rich product for an extended period of time (2+ hours) is an absolute must!
 There is no substitute.
-In addition, to increase moisture penetration, heat should also be employed.
+In addition, to increased moisture penetration, heat should also be employed.
 Because of the time required, the therapy wrap allows you to be mobile and get other things done while you prepare your hair for the blow dry/flat iron process.

 How To| Straighten Natural Hair